 But even if when composting, we’re still throwing away a lot of food that could’ve been eaten.
 Usually because we buy too much or because of over-cautious sell-by dates.

 As the popular song by Jack Johnson encourages, it’s better to reduce, reuse and then recycle.
 While it’s a catchy tune, it takes more than a few clever lyrics to change the behaviours and habits of people and businesses around the world.

-What the hierarchy demonstrates is that we need to change the lifelong habits we’ve all acquired of disposing of perfectly good food.
-By thinking about how much food we actually need we can easily reduce the amount of food wasted.
+The hierarchy demonstrates the lifelong habits we’ve all acquired in disposing of edible food.
+By thinking about how much food we actually need we can reduce the amount of food wasted.

-Make Your Own Beer From Bread Food Waste
+Make Your Own Beer From Bread Waste

 The amount of bread wasted in homes and businesses around the world is staggering.
 Given the scale of the problem, Toast Ale are working on plans to expand their operations even further.
 They also plan to help bakeries and breweries connect nationwide to brew Toast themselves.

 Toast are so committed to this initiative they have made their Toast Ale recipe public.
 They even encourage homebrewers to use their own leftover bread at home to brew up a batch of Toast.
 Or, if you love bread so much that you never waste any at home (excellent news), reach out to your local bakery or cafe.
 They’re bound to be able to help you out with enough so you can brew up a batch of your own.

 And if you thought using bread waste to brew beer was clever, there’s more.
 How about using the by-products of the brewing process to make granola bars?
 Talk about a circular economy.
 They make a perfect snack accompaniment to Toast Ale too.
 So get stuck in!